 RO & MV: Outside of the peak season, we run off to the Hamptons for a day.
 An hour or two by car and you’re in Southampton.
 We love the seaside, beautiful houses and lobster rolls.
 The museum dedicated to Jackson Pollock is a must-see (by appointment only).
 Very inspiring!

-CC: What are some of your favorite places?
+CC: What are some of your favourite places?

 RO & MV: Central Park, of course – during the cherry blossoms, the last week in April!
-The rooftop of the Dia Art Fondation in Chelsea is also a fantastic spot.
+The rooftop of the Dia Art Foundation in Chelsea is also a fantastic spot.

 CC: Do you have a favourite airline?